The Best Portable AC Units for the apartment are perfect for lowering temperatures in apartments, bedrooms, office cubicles, and personal spaces.

 - The timer gives you much freedom – the conditioner can be turned off when you’re out or set to turn on just before you expect to get home.

-- Dehumidifying mode will dehumidify the air in your room on humid but cool days in spring and fall.
+- Dehumidifying mode will dehumidify the air in your room on humid but cold days in spring and fall.

 - Fresh-air intake or exhaust setting provides ventilation without cooling.

-Portable Conditioner vs Window Conditioner vs Evaporative Air Cooler vs Oscillating Fan
+Portable vs Window Conditioner vs Evaporative Air Cooler vs Oscillating Fan

-If you will decide to check out the best selling Portable Conditioners list on Amazon (you will find a link to Amazon Top 10 list below) please keep in mind one thing.
+If you will decide to check out the best selling portable AC list on Amazon (you will find a link to Amazon Top 10 list below) please keep in mind one thing.

-The Amazon’s list, in fact, contains not only portable conditioners but also Window Conditioners, Air Coolers, and other devices.
+The Amazon’s list, in fact, contains not only portable AC units but also Window Conditioners, Air Coolers, and other devices.
 Always carefully read product name and description!

 You will see these types of items on the Amazon list.